Robotics-lessons/term2-slam-project/README.md

 This ROS includes Python (2.7), Gazebo (7.10.0) and RViz (1.12.15) packages.

 2. Using URDF (Unified Robot Description Format) to create the robot model which includes pose, inertial, collision and visual data.
-Two sensors - a camera and a laser rangefinder (Hokuyo)[1] was added in this URDF model.
+Two sensors - a RGB-D camera and a laser rangefinder (Hokuyo)[1] was added in this URDF model.

 3. The Kitchen-Dinning map model is used in first part of the project, and the second map model is created by auther which called rooms-objects model.